 West Virginia offers protection against the purchase of "lemons," vehicles that don't meet the requirements and obligations under the terms of warranties.

 If the vehicle can't be repaired within the terms of the warranty after a reasonable number of attempts, you may have a lemon.
-"Reasonable repair attempts" are considered one time for conditions that could result in death or serious bodily injury, and three times for all other conditions.
+Additionally, your vehicle will generally need to have a defect that either:

 - Sales tax, license and registration fees, expenses incurred due to the purchase of the new vehicle, and/or damages for the diminished value of the vehicle.